Habibmuhd/Visualising-HDB-Resale-Prices/README.md

 # Visualising-HDB-Resale-Prices
-Learning Python with the use of public datasets
+Learning Python with the public datasets